Mary Faherty

-Mary Faherty (born 16 January 1960) is an Irish judge who has been a Judge of the Court of Appeal since November 2019.
+Mary Faherty (born 16 January 1960) is an Irish judge who has served as a Judge of the Court of Appeal since November 2019.
+She previously served as a Judge of the High Court, a Judge of the United Nations Appeals Tribunal from 2011 to 2016 and a Judge of the Circuit Court from 2002 to 2014.

 She began her career as a barrister and served as the Chairperson of the Employment Appeals Tribunal.
-She was subsequently appointed to the Circuit Court and the Mahon Tribunal, before becoming a Judge of the High Court.
+She was subsequently appointed to the bench of the Circuit Court and the Mahon Tribunal, before being elevated to the High Court.
 She was a member of the United Nations Appeals Tribunal between 2011 and 2016, serving as its president from 2013 to 2014.

 Early career

 Faherty was born in 1960.
 She first studied a BA in German and Legal Science at University College Galway, graduating in 1982, and spent the academic year between 1980 and 1981 undertaking German Studies at the University of Freiburg.
 She subsequently obtained an LLB from UCG in 1984.
 The university awarded her its award for Law, Public Service and Government in 2006.
 She attended the King's Inns and was called to the Bar in 1986.
 She undertook further study at University College Dublin in arbitration.

 She became a Senior Counsel in 2001 and was also called to the Bar of England and Wales in 1996.

 She joined the Employment Appeals Tribunal in 1989 as a Vice Chairperson, becoming the chairperson in 1995.
 She was reappointed in 1998 to serve a five-year term through to 2002.